Activities to avoid and change,

 Corrective Exercises, Yoga, and more…

 This post has quick relief and lasting relief strategies for the trigger point that creates a burning and itching pain along the inside of your shoulder blade.
 People tend to be more focused on this trigger point because of the urge to rub and scratch in that area.
 If it lingers, they oftn seek topical help and are concerned about a skin condition.

 Activities To Avoid or Change:

-It should release with ice and stretch but sometimes, you need a few days of release for it to resolve.
-You can put one of those topical vapocoolant patches like IcyHot or Salonpas on the spot that I’ve labeled in the picture.
+It should release with ice and stretch but sometimes, you need a few days of relief for it to resolve.
+To help, you can put one of those topical vapocoolant patches like IcyHot or Salonpas on the spot that I’ve labeled in the picture.
 The IcyHot patches seem to stay on better in areas like this with lots of movement.
 Make sure that you cover that top corner of the shoulder blade.

 Stretch overhead as well (not shown), like you are reaching for the ceiling above your other shoulder.

 If you’re pulling through the trigger point, and haven’t used ice, the itching and burning will kick in a little more before it releases.
 The ice strokes or topical patch will quell that.